richardsonp2/freezing_statistical_analysis/README.md

 # Freezing Statistical Analysis
 This repository contains statistical analysis and associated data on freezing behavior, a critical component of my thesis research.
 Freezing behavior analysis provides insights into stress responses, learning, memory, and behavioral adaptation under different conditions.
-This specific project aimed to examine the effects of early life stress (as is seen in <Brydges et al, https://onlinelibrary.wiley.com/doi/full/10.1002/hipo.22259 >.
+This specific project aimed to examine the effects of early life stress, as seen in [Brydges et al.](https://onlinelibrary.wiley.com/doi/full/10.1002/hipo.22259).

 ## Features and Analyses